About

 Then the world-wide web appeared, and I was fascinated.

-Now I develop primarily in ColdFusion with a hefty dose of Javascript.
-I have played around with Perl, PHP, and Python.
+Now I develop primarily in ColdFusion and C# with a hefty dose of Javascript.
+I have played around with Java, Scala, Perl, PHP, Python, C, and C++.
 I have worked either as a lone coder or as part of a small development team, usually in higher education settings.